-A Provisioning Services Connector Configuration includes the credentials and storage location the appliance needs to connect to Hyper-V, and it identifies the properties to be associated with the vDisk.
+An MS-Hyper-V connector configuration includes the credentials and storage location the appliance needs to connect to Hyper-V, and it identifies the properties to be associated with the vDisk.

-Each Connector Configuration is set up to access a storage location via a specific account.
+Each connector configuration is set up to access a storage location via a specific account.
 For more about connectors and connector configurations, see Connector configurations.

 Before you start